TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/home-landing/seo-features/index.md

 Feature: SEO optimization
   Scenario: Meta tags render correctly
     Given I visit the landing page
-    Then title tag should contain "Trific"
+    Then title tag should contain "TRIFIC"
     And meta description should be present
     And Open Graph tags should be complete